whatmakeart/experiments-in-electronic-arts/content/modules/03-sensing-the-environment/3-03-newping-library-ultrasonic-sensor/index.md

 int distance;            // Distance calculated by ultrasonic sensor int reactDistance = 40;  // Distance the sensor reacts to in centimeters

-unsigned long currentMilliseconds = 0;
-unsigned long previousMillisecondsSampleSensors = 0;  // Time track for sensor reading unsigned long previousMillisecondsUltra = 0;          // Time track for Ultrasonic Sensor const long sampleSensorsInterval = 1000;              // time between printing sensor values const long ultraSonicInterval = 50;                   // Wait 50ms between pings (about 20 pings/sec).
-29ms should be the shortest delay between ultrasonic pings.

 void setup() {
-  Serial.begin(115200);          // Open serial monitor at 115200 baud to see ping results. pinMode(ultraLEDPin, OUTPUT);  // sets the ultraLEDpin as output }
+  Serial.begin(115200); // Open serial monitor at 115200 baud to see ping results. pingTimer = millis(); // Start now. pinMode(ultraLEDPin, OUTPUT);  // sets the ultraLEDpin as output }

 void loop() {
-  currentMilliseconds = millis();  // set the current time in milliseconds

-  // This if statement runs every 50 ms or the ultraSonicInterval Value if (currentMilliseconds - previousMillisecondsUltra >= ultraSonicInterval) {
-    distance = sonar.ping_cm();  // sets the distance variable to the distance in cm
+  // Notice how there's no delays in this sketch to allow you to do other processing in-line while doing distance pings. if (millis() >= pingTimer) {   // pingSpeed milliseconds since last ping, do another ping.
+    pingTimer += pingSpeed;      // Set the next ping time. sonar.ping_timer(echoCheck); // Send out the ping, calls "echoCheck" function every 24uS where you can check the ping status.
+  }
+  // Do other stuff here, really.
+Think of it as multi-tasking.

     if (distance <= reactDistance) {
     digitalWrite(ultraLEDPin, HIGH);
   } else {
     digitalWrite(ultraLEDPin, LOW);
   }
 }

-  // This if statement prints to the serial monitor the value of sampleSensorsInterval in milliseconds

-  if (currentMilliseconds - previousMillisecondsSampleSensors >= sampleSensorsInterval) {
+void echoCheck() { // Timer2 interrupt calls this function every 24uS where you can check the ping status.
+  // Don't do anything here!
+  if (sonar.check_timer()) { // This is how you check to see if the ping was received.
+    // Here's where you can add code.
     Serial.print("Ping: ");
+    Serial.print(sonar.ping_result / US_ROUNDTRIP_CM); // Ping returned, uS result in ping_result, convert to cm with US_ROUNDTRIP_CM.
+    Serial.println("cm");

-    Serial.print(distance);  // print the distance variable value Serial.println("cm");
+    distance = sonar.ping_result / US_ROUNDTRIP_CM;  // sets the distance variable to the distance in cm
   }
+  // Don't do anything here!
 }

 ```

 [^1]: https://bitbucket.org/teckel12/arduino-new-ping/wiki/Home